LobbyOS/server/contents/apps/lobby-server/src/data/docs/dev.introduction.md

   - [dir] themes
 	- [dir] update

-_apps_ folder is where Apps are stored.
+`apps` folder is where Apps are stored.

-_extra_ contains extra stuff like logs.
-It is like a temporary folder
+`extra` contains extra stuff like logs.
+It is also the default location where SQLite database is stored.

+`themes` is where Themes are installed

-_update_ folder is a temporary location for all downloaded files.
+`update` folder is a temporary location for all downloaded files.
 The app.zip (Archive) File and zip files of new versions of Lobby is downloaded to here.

 ## Standards

 While creating apps or making a change in Lobby core, please follow these guidelines :

+- Indentation of 2 spaces, not tabs
+- Use `<?php`, not `<?`
+- Document most of what you code
+- Make code readable
+- Give priority to performace

+  * Even usage of `===` instead of `==` can increase performace.
+  * Do not overdo things
-- Filenames should be lowercase except when :
-  - It is a PHP class file.
+- Filenames should be lowercase unless it is a PHP class file.

     If it is a file that contains a class, the name of the file should be the same as that of class.
     Example : The class 'FileSystem' would be in a file 'FileSystem.php'
 - Short names are used for folder names :